 A home energy audit helps identify where your house is losing cooling efficiency, especially important in Las Vegas heat.
 Most homeowners can reduce energy waste and improve comfort by fixing insulation gaps, duct leaks, and air sealing issues uncovered during the audit.
+Homeowners can also explore our energy and efficiency resources for Las Vegas homes to better understand upgrades, performance, and long-term savings.

 Why This Decision Matters for Homeowners